This section contains general information related to The Health Plan’s billing rules and requirements for Claims or Encounters.

 Prior to billing and before attempting to collect copayments from a Member, providers are required to verify the Member is not exempt or eligible to be exempt from being charged for copayments.
 Furthermore, providers must apply copayments for Members in conformance with the AHCCCS Policy on copayments and AAC R9-22-711 (PDF).

-7.22.2 AHCCCS Copayments for Non-Title XIX/XXI Eligible Persons with a Serious Mental Illness (SMI)
+7.21.2 AHCCCS Copayments for Non-Title XIX/XXI Eligible Persons

 - For individuals who are Non-Title XIX/XXI eligible persons with SMI, AHCCCS has established a copayment to be charged to these Members for covered services (A.R.S.
 36-3409).